 - Proper socks and shoes

 It is also important to learn how to check your feet to find potential problems as early as possible.
-Our podiatrist conduct diabetic foot exams on every diabetic patient.
+Our podiatrist conducts diabetic foot exams on every diabetic patient.
 Some things you can do at home include

 - Inspect the soles of your feet and include looking between the toes

-- Look for cuts, bruises, cracks, blisters and redness
+- Look for cuts, bruises, cracks, blisters, and redness

 - Any signs of a wound should result in an immediate visit to a podiatrist

 For optimum healing of ulcers, you may be asked to wear special footwear, brace, castings, or use a wheelchair or crutches.
-These devices will reduce the pressure and irritation to the ulcer and help speed the healing process.
+These devices will reduce the pressure and irritation of the ulcer and help speed the healing process.

 Wounds and ulcers heal faster, with a lower risk of infection, if they are kept covered and moist.
-The use of full-strength betadine, hydrogen peroxide, whirlpools, and soaking are NOT recommended, as these practices could lead to further complications.
+The use of full-strength betadine, hydrogen peroxide, whirlpools, and soaking is NOT recommended, as these practices could lead to further complications.
 Please see a podiatrist before administering self-care.